 We provide a wide range of training courses.
 These range from generic training events, to those developed bespoke for an organisation’s needs.
 Please see our training and events page for a list of upcoming events.

 Training can be delivered across a wide range of topics, and examples of our course outlines are provided below.
-In addition to the below events, we also offer training in respect of motivational interviewing, mental health (e.g. emerging personality issues), becoming an effective supervisor and supervisee, and training to be a trainer.
+In addition to the below events, we also offer training in respect of motivational interviewing, mental health (e.g. emerging personality issues), autism spectrum disorders, becoming an effective supervisor and supervisee, and training to be a trainer.

 Working with young people who exhibit harmful sexual behaviour